-For the past several years, crowdfunding, – in the age of shared economy and “pay it forward” – has become one of the best ways to fundraise for organizations and individual causes.
+For the past several years, crowdfunding, – in the age of shared economy and “pay it forward” – has become one of the best ways to fundraise for nonprofit organizations and individual causes.
 Crowdfunding is so effective because it allows individuals to quickly and efficiently reach large numbers of people through various social media channels.
 It’s that instant communication of a story with friends, family, acquaintances, and others who share similar interests, that makes crowdfunding so profound.

 Some of the best practices to use social media in crowdfunding campaigns are: